 Habitat accepts no government funding for construction, and some of its administrative costs are funded by earned income from our ReStore.

-The Habitat ReStore is starting 2014 with a brand new look at a brand new location!
-The Fort Smith ReStore is now located at 421 Towson, at the corner of Towson and South D Street.
-It is a retail store open to the public that specializes in new, used, and one-of-a-kind furniture, appliances and building materials.
-Call 479-783-2766 to talk to our friendly ReStore staff.
+The Habitat ReStore (and office) has had a great year at their new 421 Towson location, at the corner of Towson and South D Street.
+The ReStore is a retail store open to the public that specializes in new, used, and one-of-a-kind furniture, appliances and building materials.
+Call 479-783-2766 to talk to our friendly ReStore staff about items available for purchase, or if you have materials to donate!

 If you would like more information about Habitat’s home ownership program or to find out more about how you can get involved, call the Habitat office at (479) 782-8255, between 9:00 a.m. and 2:00 p.m., Monday through Friday.
 We hope to hear from you soon!